Etex99/procrastinot_prototype/docs/_posts/2025-04-01-installation-guide.markdown

 Different manufacturers of android devices use different names for their file explorer apps.
 For instance, Samsung calls theirs "My Files" while on my Nokia it's called simply "Files".
 The folder location of the files may also differ between devices but one common place is a folder called "Downloads".

 Tapping the file causes the system to prepare installation of the app.
-It is at this point that you likely need to bypass a few warnings set out by the system to proceed.
+It is at this point that you most likely need to bypass a few warnings set out by the system to proceed.

 If you receive "**installation blocked from unknown source**" or similar message, you must temporarily modify the device settings to allow installation of applications from unknown sources.
 The message should include a link to the correct settings location.
 On most devices, installation permission is granted for different applications separately.
 So, if you are installing the application from the "Files" app, you must grant installation from unknown sources permission to "Files".